Kesavar-Kabilar/Reading-Handwritten-Numbers-Letters/README.md

 	Data

-		Copy files emnist-digits-test.csv and emnist-digits-train.csv into this folder.
+		Must create a new folder named "Data" and copy files emnist-digits-test.csv and emnist-digits-train.csv into this folder.
 Omitted in this post due to the extremely large file size.
 	HandWrittenNumbers.ipynb
 		Builds, and trains a keras sequential deep neural network with approximately 97% accuracy User can see the some pictures of certain test number and compare it to the predicted value by the model